vcalderon2009/2025-02-GenAI-workshop-LLM-Deployment/README.md

-# GenAI Workship - LLM Deployment
+# GenAI Workshop - LLM Deployment

 The following workshop covers examples and guides for how to deploy a *Large Language Model* (LLM) into a production-like environment.
 The